HitaBeeDev/hitaBeeDev/README.md

 <h1 align="center">Hi 👋, I'm Anahita</h1>
-<h4 align="center">Creative self-taught frontend developer, excited about design and progress of technology!</h3>
+<h4 align="center">Experienced frontend developer building fast, accessible, and user-friendly web applications with a focus on performance and usability.</h3>

 ## 💫 About Me: